CS3099JH2017/cs3099jh/protocols/backend_spec.md

 or if the project was deleted a successfull empty response.

 ## Project grants
-A client with the `project_admin` access right may change a users access rights to a project by issuing a POST request to
+A client with the `project_admin` access right or with the `admin` privilege may change a users access rights to a project by issuing a POST request to
 ```
 http://backend.endpoint/projects/<project_name>?action=update_grant
 ```